-- Issued audited financial statements for the fiscal year ended June 30, 2020 with unqualified audit opinion. - Issued State and Federal grant audit reports with no compliance or internal control findings. - Issued general obligation bond anticipation notes in October 2020 continued financing of WJJMS School building project in anticipation of final grant funding from State of CT. - Grants management and reporting for Coronavirus Relief Fund (CRF), FEMA, and Elementary and Secondary School Emergency Relief Funds (ESSER). - For the period January-December 2020, issued 36.65% of total payment transactions via electronic payments to vendors. - Upgraded Tyler Munis forms program for checks, direct deposit advices, and purchase orders. - Scanning all vendor invoices and attaching document to accounts payable transaction record in Munis. - Successful implementation of pilot program to issue payroll direct deposit advices as pdf attachments via email. - FY 2020-2021 Adopted Budget submitted to the National Government Finance Officers' Association (GFOA) for the Distinguished Budget Presentation Award. - Recruitment and hiring of Deputy Chief Financial Officer (replaced position of Director of Finance). - Recruitment and hiring of Accountant (fill vacancy from resignation).
+- Issued audited financial statements for the fiscal year ended June 30, 2020 with unqualified audit opinion. - Issued State and Federal grant audit reports with no compliance or internal control findings. - Issued general obligation bond anticipation notes in October 2020 continued financing of WJJMS School building project in anticipation of final grant funding from State of CT. - Grants management and reporting for Coronavirus Relief Fund (CRF), FEMA, and Elementary and Secondary School Emergency Relief Funds (ESSER). - For the period January-December 2020, issued 36.65% of total payment transactions via electronic payments to vendors. - Upgraded Tyler Munis forms program for checks, direct deposit advices, and purchase orders. - Scanning all vendor invoices and attaching document to accounts payable transaction record in Munis. - Successful implementation of pilot program to issue payroll direct deposit advices as pdf attachments via email. - FY 2020-2021 Adopted Budget awarded the National Government Finance Officers' Association for Distinguished Budget Presentation Award.
+This was the ninth straight year that the Town has received the award for its adopted budget document. - Recruitment and hiring of Deputy Chief Financial Officer (replaced position of Director of Finance). - Recruitment and hiring of Accountant (fill vacancy from resignation).

-- Issue audited financial statements for the fiscal year ended June 30, 2021 with an unqualified opinion. - Development of FY 2021-2022 Town & BOE annual operating budgets. - Submission of the FY 2021-2022 Adopted Town budget to the National GFOA for the Distinguished Budget Presentation Award. - Continue to meet reporting requirements of Uniform Chart of Accounts as required by the State of CT Office of Policy and Management. - Grants management and reporting for American Rescue Plan Act for the Town and Board of Education. - Continue to increase the use of electronic payments to vendors. - Expand program of issuing payroll direct deposit advices to employees as pdf attachments via email. - Issue bond anticipation notes in October 2021 for continued financing of WJJMS School building project in anticipation of final grant funding from State of CT. - Complete debt financing plans for the replacement of Fire Apparatus and Senior Center Building Project for anticipated referendums to be held in June/July 2021 and September 2021, respectively. - Implement Tyler Content Management and Employee Self Service modules for Munis.
+- Issue audited financial statements for the fiscal year ended June 30, 2021 with an unqualified opinion. - Development of FY 2021-2022 Town & BOE annual operating budgets. - Submission of the FY 2021-2022 Adopted Town budget to the National GFOA for the Distinguished Budget Presentation Award. - Continue to meet reporting requirements of Uniform Chart of Accounts as required by the State of CT Office of Policy and Management. - Grants management and reporting for American Rescue Plan Act for the Town and Board of Education. - Continue to increase the use of electronic payments to vendors. - Expand program of issuing payroll direct deposit advices to employees as pdf attachments via email. - Issue bond anticipation notes in October 2021 for continued financing of WJJMS School building project in anticipation of final grant funding from State of CT. - Complete debt financing plans for the replacement of Fire Apparatus and Senior Center Building Project. - Implement Tyler Content Management and Employee Self Service modules for Munis.